Retail interview questions to hire the right candidate

 Given the high-stakes involved in retail recruitment and the fact that retail managers have so much on their plate, we’ve compiled a list of 77 retail interview questions for you to pick and choose from.
 This list should help you to hire candidates with the most potential and who will be an asset to your store and your team.

 These retail interview questions are a starting point for hiring and nurturing the ideal candidate.
 Hiring the best quality retail staff isn’t a substitute for providing adequate training.
 When listening to the candidate’s answers to your interview questions, keep in mind that your training will improve the candidate’s skills.
+Once you find the perfect candidate, make sure you have the right tools to manage them accordingly.
+Employee scheduling tools like Deputy can streamline scheduling, tasking, and communication.
+Companies like ACE Hardware, Nike, and Amazon Pop-up all use Deputy as their all-in-one employee management tool. and schedule your employees like the pros do.

 Here are some useful categories of retail interview questions and specific questions to ask under each group: